citrix/terraform-provider-citrixadc/docs/resources/vpnsessionaction.md

 ## Argument Reference

+* `name` - (Required) Name for the Citrix Gateway profile (action).
+Must begin with an ASCII alphabetic or underscore (_) character, and must consist only of ASCII alphanumeric, underscore, hash (#), period (.), space, colon (:), at (@), equals (=), and hyphen (-) characters.
+Cannot be changed after the profile is created.
+The following requirement applies only to the Citrix ADC CLI: If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my action" or 'my action').
 * `advancedclientlessvpnmode` - (Optional) Option to enable/disable Advanced ClientlessVpnMode.
 Additionaly, it can be set to STRICT to block Classic ClientlessVpnMode while in AdvancedClientlessMode.
 * `allowedlogingroups` - (Optional) Specify groups that have permission to log on to Citrix Gateway.
 Users who do not belong to this group or groups are denied access even if they have valid credentials.
 * `allprotocolproxy` - (Optional) IP address of the proxy server to use for all protocols supported by Citrix Gateway.